 In May 2001, we entered into a licensing arrangement with Medtronic, Inc. ("Medtronic") wherein Medtronic received exclusive rights for certain antisense compounds, for use in conjunction with Medtronic devices, to combat vascular disease, including restenosis.
 We also entered into a supply agreement to provide product to Medtronic.
 Under an investment agreement, we received a \$10 million equity investment from Medtronic International, Ltd. (then Medtronic Asset Management, Inc.)("MIL").
 In the future, we could receive certain milestone payments, license royalties and proceeds from rights to acquire our securities.
 Based on certain technology milestones being met or waived by MIL, MIL has the right to acquire up to \$42.5 million of our securities based on fixed prices ranging from \$7.10 to \$10.00 per share for 3,352,113 shares (\$32.5 million of the total) and the balance to be paid based on market prices at the times the purchase rights mature.
-We have requested confidential treatment from the SEC for certain information, related to the nature and timing of product development and introduction under the milestones triggering additional payments or purchase rights and royalty payments (product pricing information), due to the potential adverse impact the disclosure of such information may have if known in advance by competitors developing similar products.
-While we have some ongoing obligations under the various agreements as to assisting Medtronic in developing its product, and, manufacturing the product when developed, those obligations will not be material in amount during the next several years.
+We requested and received confidential treatment from the SEC for certain information, related to the nature and timing of product development and introduction under the milestones triggering additional payments or purchase rights and royalty payments (product pricing information), due to the potential adverse impact the disclosure of such information may have if known in advance by competitors developing similar products.
+We have some ongoing obligations under the various agreements as to assisting Medtronic in developing its product and manufacturing the product when developed.